elasticio/api-docs/source/includes/_flows.md

 Platform forbids to copy flow if flow components can not be used in destination context (e.g. component visibility is restricted to team, and you are copying flow in another contract)

-Please notice also next fact: credentials, secrets and agents are removed from flow copy.
+Please notice also next fact: credentials, secrets, topics and agents are removed from flow copy.
 Reasons:
 - in most cases when copying flow, you need to edit this parameters (otherwise what is the sense of copying)
 - all this entities are scoped to workspace so might be invisible in destination context

+*Note*: the copy flow with pub-sub topic is not supported yet

 > Copy into existing flow example request: